buuav/Follow-and-Film/README.md

                         - Create the waypoint(target) offset so we dont hover right on top of vehicle
                         - Create the other two PIDs for pitch and Roll
                         - Actually pull data from the BN0055 IMU (it is properly hooked up and setup in loop)
+                        - I want to scope the PWM output from MEGA (once PID loops done) to make sure we understand the value of the signal and how it will correspond to the typical input (from a transmitter) because I am worried about it being calibrated to radio T/x output values and not being able to function with the Arduino outputs.

 ******************* I am sure I left a few things out but this is the most recent update *************************